-feels that he belongs to the public, present and to come, and she is but an outsider, albeit full of sympathy and that in this regard sex and ties of friendship or relationship, if not suppressed, would be a bondage.
+feels that he belongs to the public, present and to come, and she is but an outsider, albeit full of sympathy and that in this regard sex and ties of friendship or and that in this regard sex and ties of menusing of relationship, if not suppressed, would be a bondage.
 She exacts homages from the man vir, but she stands reverently before the man homo.
-The positions of man and woman may be different, but they are equivalent.
-Man submits to the woman's suzerainty, but, just as the Englishman's house is his castle, so the innermost arcana of the Frenchman's conscience, where all the actions of his intellectual life are determined, are respected by woman as holy ground."
+The posi-tions of man and woman may be different, but they are equivalent.
+Man submits to the woman's suzer-ainty, but, just as the Englishman's house is his castle, or the imperment arcsent active Englishman's conscience so the innermost arcana of the Frenchman's conscience, where all the actions of his intellectual life are determined, are respected by woman as holy ground."

-This is a lesson we Englishwomen have yet to
+This is a lesson we Englishwomen have yet to learn.

 The Child's Guardian, which is the official organ of the National Society for the Prevention of Cruelty to Children, gives particulars concerning a proposed celebration of the legislative triumphs of the Queen's reign for children.
 It states that the greatest and most distinctive legislative achievements of the reign have undoubtedly been its triumphs on behalf of the nation's children.
 They are without parallel in any other reign in this land, and in any other reign in the world, and it is felt that the nation should take this opportunity to worthily celebrate them.
 For this purpose a meeting will be held in the Albert Hall, London, on Wednesday, May 26th, 1897.
-The objects of the celebration will be to make public the knowledge of the conditions of child-life (1) as found by Her Majesty on her ascension to the throne especially the conditions of the throne especially the knowledge of the conditions of child-life (I) as found by Her Majesty on her ascension to the throne, especially the conditions of children in factories, in mines, in brickfields, in chimneys; on canals, and in agricultural gangs; of children of paupers; apprentices on the high seas; of street child beggars and hawkers; of child acrobats; of children in pantomime and children in dangerous performances; of criminal children and semi-criminal; and (2) as they are at the celebration of the 60 years' reign.
+The ob-jects of the celebration will be to make public the knowledge of the conditions of child-life (I) as found by Her Majesty on her ascension to the throne espeknowledge of the conditions of child-life (1) as found by Her Majesty on her ascension to the throne, espe-cially the conditions of children in factories, in mines, in brickfields, in chimneys; on canals, and in agri-cultural gangs; of children of paupers; apprentices on the high seas; of street child beggars and hawkers; of child acrobats; of children in pantomime and chil-dren in dangerous performances; of criminal children and semi-criminal; and (2) as they are at the cele-bration of the 60 years' reign.
 It is proposed to raise from the friends of the nation's children a fund to worthily commemorate this glorious 60 years. to worthily commemorate this glorious 60 years.
 Arrangements are now being made to make the celebration a national one, and we have no doubt such a scheme will command the warm support of the general public, who can all sympathise with its most deserving object.